Use Cases.

 Industrial Wearables

 Industrial wearable devices are tools designed to improve workplace productivity, safety, and efficiency in sectors such as manufacturing, logistics, and mining.
 These devices collect data in real time, track activities, provide alerts, and provide customized experiences depending on the users' needs and organizational objectives.
-They are typically designed for specific situations or industry verticals, as opposed to consumer wearables which are often general in function.
-Industrial wearables can be designed to aid a worker in performing specific tasks or to measure health parameters for working in dangerous environments.
+They are typically designed for specific situations or industry verticals, as opposed to consumer Wearables which are often general in function.
+Industrial Wearables can be designed to aid a worker in performing specific tasks or to measure health parameters for working in dangerous environments.
 In addition to performing a specific function for their wearer, the devices can be linked to enterprise systems.
-For example, linking wearables worn by employees in hazardous environments to employee welfare programs can be used to track and provide evidence of the wellbeing of employees, thereby reducing health insurance costs.
+For example, linking Wearables worn by employees in hazardous environments to employee welfare programs can be used to track and provide evidence of the wellbeing of employees, thereby reducing health insurance costs.

 Infrastructure Inspection